tillitis/tkey-verification/README.md

 If you're just testing start a QEMU as a signing endpoint.
 See above.

 Get the public key from the TKey in the signing server.
-We provide a `show-pubkey` tool for that.
-The tag of the verisigner-app binary to use must be given as an argument.
-The tool embeds verisigner-app binaries in the same way as the `tkey-verification` tool.
+We provide a command in `tkey-verification`, `show-pubkey`, for that.
+The path to the app binary to use must be given as an argument.

 An example using the tag "main" for this vendor public key, example
 output:

 ```
-$ make show-pubkey
-$ ./show-pubkey --port /dev/pts/12 verisigner-v0.0.1
+$ ./tkey-verification show-pubkey --port /dev/pts/12 --app bins/verisigner-v0.0.1
 ...
 038dd0b898c601517a09cd249d3c4f2de8e9aab38c5fa02701ae29bb41a6d863 verisigner-v0.0.1 9598910ec9ebe2504a5f894de6f8e0677dc94c156c7bd6f7e805a35354b3c85daa4ca66ab93f4d75221b501def457b4cafc933c6cdcf16d1eb8ccba6cccf6630
 ```